Language Access in Mortgage Banking

 - LEP individuals are those who do not speak English as their primary language or have a limited ability to read, speak, write or understand English.
 The definition also includes individuals with sensory impairments, who are deaf or hard of hearing, or are blind or have visual impairments.

-- Census data show that nearly 9 percent of the U.S. population is limited in English proficiency.
+- Census data shows that nearly 9 percent of the United States population has limited English proficiency.
 Approximately 16,350,000 (or 65 percent) of these individuals speak Spanish, while 1,660,000 (7 percent) speak Chinese, 850,000 (3 percent) speak Vietnamese, 620,000 (2 percent) speak Korean, and 530,000 (2 percent) speak Tagalog.
 Housing decisions that are based on LEP may have a greater impact on these and other groups because of their nationality.

 - Many lenders and servicers use call-in translation services and housing counseling services to assist LEP consumers.

-- Where translation resources are limited, many homeowners rely on non-expert family members or friends to translate documents or interpret when communicating with lenders or servicers.
+- Where translation resources are limited, many homeowners rely on non-expert family members or friends to translate and interpret when communicating with lenders or servicers.

-- Lenders and servicers should expect that examiners will more closely scrutinize a company's policies and procedures related to LEP borrowers.
+- Notwithstanding unclear regulatory guidance, examiners may scrutinize a company's policies and procedures related to LEP borrowers.

 MBA's Position / Next Steps:

-- MBA will continue the dialogue with regulators and consumers advocates to better understand emerging goals and priorities related to language access, and communicate those goals to members.
+- MBA will continue an ongoing dialogue with regulators and other stakeholders to better understand their emerging goals and priorities-and work on solutions.

-- MBA will train members in current and future LEP requirements.
+- MBA will provide webinars and training to members regarding current and future LEP requirements.

 Get Loud with the Mortgage Action Alliance